Wild ungulates spreading in Aragon

 A recent study carried out by researchers based in Zaragoza shows an increase of wild ungulates across Aragon in Spain.
-A short excerpt is presented here but a full study is also available here.

 To update the information on the distributions of wild ungulates in Aragon, Spain, populations were surveyed based on questionnaires sent to rangers of the Government of Aragon.
 The data were analyzed in two five-year periods: 2001-2005 and 2006-2010.
 The research was based on the 242 and 278 questionnaires, corresponding approximately with 80-90% answers that were analyzed in 2006 and 2011, respectively.
 The survey documented the presence/absence of up to eight wild ungulate species.

 Overall, the distribution of ungulates increased 21% between the two periods.
 Feral goat populations expanded the most (111%), although Iberian wild goat (61%), roe deer (50%), and red deer (4%) also expanded.
 The range of wild boar populations remained stable, but the ranges of chamois and fallow deer populations were reduced 6%.